SuperScreen: An open-source package for simulating the magnetic response of two-dimensional superconducting devices: Introduction

 This introduction to \SuperScreen is organized as follows: In Section~\ref{section:model} we outline the model and its assumptions, and in Section~\ref{section:implementation} we describe its numerical implementation.
 In Section~\ref{section:overview} we provide an overview of the structure of the \SuperScreen package and discuss some important development details.
 In Section~\ref{section:examples} we demonstrate how to perform several types of simulations using \SuperScreen and compare the results to analytical solutions and experimental results.
 Finally, in Section~\ref{section:conlusion} we conclude by discussing applications, limitations, and possible extensions of the package.
-Python scripts and Jupyter notebooks used to generate all figures presented below can be found in the GitHub repository accompanying this manuscript~\cite{logan_bishop_van_horn_2022_6363541}.